dumbpenquin/8051-serial-rover-arm/README.md

 # 🤖 8051-serial-rover-arm

-> A UART-controlled robotic rover with a 4-DOF servo arm and payload deployment system, built entirely on the **8051 microcontroller** using Embedded C — no RTOS, no libraries, just bare-metal hardware control.
+> A UART-controlled robotic rover with a 4-DOF servo arm and payload deployment system, built entirely on the **8051 microcontroller** using Embedded C
 ---